duke-git/my-bmi/README.md

 # my-bmi

-> An electron-vue project for calculate personal BMI.
+> An electron-vue app for calculate personal BMI.

 #### Build Setup